art-framework/core/docs/installation.md

 3. Install a plugin that supports loading ART configs and follow the instructions of the plugin where you should put the [ART section](#art-config-syntax).

 !> If you want to persist cooldowns of actions and triggers across server reboots you need to install the [ebean-wrapper](https://github.com/silthus/ebean-wrapper) plugin as well.

+## Installing Modules

+To install a module simply drop it into the `plugins/art-framework/modules/` directory and restart your server.

+*A command to hot reload modules will be available soon. ([#38](https://github.com/art-framework/art-framework/issues/38))*